pmbaumgartner/observers/README.md

 #### Argilla Store

 The Argilla Store allows you to sync your observations to [Argilla](https://argilla.io/).
 To use it, you first need to create a [free Argilla deployment on Hugging Face](https://docs.argilla.io/latest/getting_started/quickstart/).
+Take a look at [the example](./examples/argilla_example.py) for more details.

 ![Argilla Store](./assets/argilla.png)